Raftys/TerminalTriviaToRiddle/README.md

 # Co-op Puzzle Game

 A fun, terminal-based cooperative puzzle game designed as a digital gift.
-Solve small personal trivia questions to gradually reveal numbers, and then use those numbers to unlock a final hidden phrase.
+Players solve small personal trivia questions to gradually reveal numbers, which are then used to decode a final hidden phrase.

+This version is implemented in **Python 3** and is fully terminal-based, requiring no GUI.

 ---

 ## 🧩 Game Overview

-You and your partner work together to solve 10 short, personal or humorous questions.
+You and your partner work together to solve 10 short, personal, or humorous questions.
-Each answer reveals letters connected to secret numbers.
+Each answer reveals letters connected to secret numbers stored in a JSON mapping.
 These numbers ultimately help you decipher a final hidden phrase.

 ---